desmos-labs/desmos/docs/fullnode/setup.md

 ## (Optional) Edit snapshot config

 Currently, the `snapshot` feature is open by the default.
-It allows other nodes to rapidly join the network with downloading the application state at given block height.
+It allows other nodes to quickly join the network by syncing the application state at given block height.
 In oder to edit snapshot config, you will have to edit a couple of things inside your `~/.desmos/config/app.toml` file, under the `state-sync` section: